 After a vomit-inducing boat trip across from Penang (we really should have taken a flight), we were hoping that Langkawi would be worth the journey.
 Unfortunately, for us it was a disappointment.

-There are a number of reasons why, and whilst some of them were down to our own planning, we hope this will help people make their own decision as to whether Langkawi will meet their expectations.
+There are a number of reasons why, and whilst some of them were down to our own planning, we hope this will help you decide whether Langkawi should make it onto your itinerary.

 During our few days in Langkawi, we took a boat tour in Kilim Geoforest Park.
-Our guide was uninterested and there wasn’t a huge amount to see (compared to other amazing parks in the world).
-The cable car and viewing platform and numerous waterfalls around the island were also so-so, and you can likely have similar experiences elsewhere in Malaysia.
+Our guide was uninterested and there wasn’t a huge amount to see, but it was okay.
+The cable car and viewing platform, and numerous waterfalls around the island, were also so-so, and you can likely have similar experiences elsewhere in Malaysia.

-We had just stayed at the Hard Rock Hotel in Batu Ferringhi, Penang, and weren’t fussed that the beach it backed on to was mediocre.
+We had just stayed at the Hard Rock Hotel in Batu Ferringhi, Penang, and we weren’t fussed that the beach it backed on to was mediocre.
 We’d heard great things about the beaches in Langkawi and were keen to see what all the fuss was about.
 As it turns out, the beaches were a massive anti-climax and there are a number of signs warning against jellyfish and sea lice.
-We would rather visit Woolacombe or Crantock beach in England!
+We'll stick to Woolacombe or Crantock beach in South West England!

-There is no public transport on the island so your main options are taking expensive taxis or hiring a car or scooter.
-We hired a car for a day to explore the island, and whilst it was good to have our own wheels, there wasn’t many places were ended up enjoying going.
+When we visited, there was no public transport operating on the island.
+Your main options are taking expensive taxis or hiring a car or scooter.
+We hired a car for a day to explore the island, and whilst it was good to have our own wheels, nowhere we visited changed our mind about the island.

-This final point is likely to do with when we visited (September).
+I've included this point purely so you don't make the same mistakes as us!
 Although it wasn’t particularly rainy, there was quite a lot of fog and wind when we visited in September.
 It also felt like nothing was going on, and a lot of bars and restaurants were shut.
 Definitely visit in the high season if you want any sort of atmosphere.